euclidgame/euclidgame.github.io/content/about.md

     - The [programming assignments](https://oj.pascal-lab.net/problem) have been registered by students from 140+ universities all over the world.

 ### Personal
-I like bakery, reading, pilates and flower arrangement if I want to stay calm.
+I like bakery, reading, pilates[^2] and flower arrangement if I want to stay calm.
 Otherwise, I would like to go boxing, singing and dancing.

 My friends call me a "*food researcher*".

 [^1]:Learnt from [Shriram Krishnamurthi](https://cs.brown.edu/~sk/).
+[^2]:Thanks to Yu for taking this [photo](/image/pilates.jpg) for me.